Send the link below via email or IMCopy

 While TV is easy to criticize, and much of the criticism is justified, we also need to keep in mind that television benefits society in many important ways.

-This trimester we’ll look at the history of television and at the effects — both good and bad — of this pervasive medium.
+In this unit, we’ll look at the history of television and at the effects — both good and bad — of this pervasive medium.

 For decades before its invention, something called "television" had been part of science fiction stories.